isomerpages/nlb-biblioasia/_jan-2010/The SGX Collection: Business Heritage Collection — Bridging the Legal Deposit Gap.md

 The complete annual report collection from MSE, SEM and SEMS from 1962 to 1972.

-The complete hardbound monthly issues of the Stock Exchange of Malaysia & Singapore Gazette from 1966 to 1973.
+The complete hardbound monthly issues of the Stock Exchange of Malaysia &amp; Singapore Gazette from 1966 to 1973.

 The Malayan Stock Exchange’s Listing Manual from May 1964.

-A study of the securities market in Singapore & Malaysia, a 24-page research study printed circa 1970 by the Singapore Government Printing Office and authored by George M. Ferris Jr., then governor of the New York Stock Exchange.
+A study of the securities market in Singapore &amp; Malaysia, a 24-page research study printed circa 1970 by the Singapore Government Printing Office and authored by George M. Ferris Jr., then governor of the New York Stock Exchange.
 Fascinatingly, he commented on the unique characteristic of the then Stock Exchange of Malaysia and Singapore in that “its trading floors exist in two countries \[in Singapore and Kuala Lumpur\] and thus the Exchange is subject to supervision by, and the desires of two governments with resultant possible double standards for shares issued and for memberships.
 National pride also plays an important role in the future form the Exchange can take.”

 <img style="width:80%;" src="/images/Vol%205%20Issue%204/SGX/Goh%20Keng%20Swee%201961.jpg">
  <div style="background-color: white;">Dr Goh Keng Swee, Singapore Minister for Finance, signing the visitors’ book on the opening of the Singapore Trading Room, 18 February 1961.
 Reproduced from the 1962 Annual Report of the Malayan Stock Exchange.
 All rights reserved, Malayan Stock Exchange, 1963.</div>